Why Purchase Frequency matters

-Here are a three advantages of replenishment interval as a retention metric:
+Here are four advantages of replenishment interval as a retention metric:

 Replenishment interval measures the amount of time between a customers' first purchase and second purchase or subsequent purchases.
 The metric is handy for brands who sell direct-to-consumer, because it provides a peek into the behavior of the end-user.
 That way, it becomes easier to segment your buyers and devise customer acquisition or retention strategies tailored to their preferences.

 2. Can be analyzed by segment to understand channel performance

 If you're analyzed channel performance through the lens of retention and repeat purchase behavior, look at both replenishment intervals and purchase frequency to better understand what type of customers each channel is bringing in.